further-reading/scrapy-gui/README.md

 ## Source Tab

 This tab contains the html source that is used in the Tools tab.
 You can use the text box to search for specific content.
+All searches are not case sensitive.

 ![Source Tab](readme_images/source.png "Source Example")